This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine

 46 capacitors were replaced.

-The next series of photos (a summary of 178) were taken by Andy in his shop except the last screen shot taken by this author.
+The next series of photos (a summary of 178) were taken by Andy in his shop except the last three screen shots taken by this author.
 I have many more to numerous to post, but if you are interested, I can send you full size, detailed images, just drop me a line.

 Sony service manual found by Andy Cuffe on June 14, 2014.
 Tap or click on image for enlarged view or view the PDF.

 I want to thank Andy Cuffe for his expertise and help in restoring this television.